-When the camera is ON or when the camera is turned ON by pressing the shutter button halfway down when the camera is OFF due to the use of the auto power off function1, the lens performs an initial reset of the focus lens.
+When the camera is turned ON or when the camera is turned ON by pressing the shutter button halfway when the camera is OFF due to the auto power off function\1, the lens performs an initial reset of the focus lens

-- Although the image in the viewfinder will appear out of focus during the initial reset, this does not mean that the lens has malfunctioned. - Although the shutter can be released during the initial reset, users must wait approximately 1 second2 after the initial reset has completed before shooting. - 1: Applicable to the following EF-S lens compatible digital SLR cameras: EOS 7D, EOS 60D, EOS 50D, EOS 40D, EOS 30D, EOS 20D, EOS 20Da, EOS REBEL T3i/600D, EOS REBEL T2i/550D, EOS REBEL T1i/500D, EOS REBEL XSi/450D, EOS REBEL T3/1100D, EOS REBEL XS/1000D, EOS DIGITAL REBEL XTi/400D DIGITAL, EOS DIGITAL REBEL XT/350D DIGITAL, EOS DIGITAL REBEL/300D DIGITAL - 2: The initial reset time varies depending on camera being used.
+- Although the image in the viewfinder will appear out of focus during the initial reset, this is not a malfunction. - Although the shutter can be released during the initial reset, users must wait approx. 1 second\ after the initial reset has completed before shooting. - \1: Applicable to the following EF-S lens compatible digital SLR cameras: EOS 7D, EOS 60D, EOS 60Da, EOS 50D, EOS 40D, EOS 30D, EOS 20D, EOS 20Da, EOS REBEL T3i/600D, EOS REBEL T2i/550D, EOS REBEL T1i/500D, EOS REBEL XSi/450D, EOS REBEL T3/1100D, EOS REBEL XS/1000D, EOS DIGITAL REBEL XTI/400D DIGITAL, EOS DIGITAL REBEL XT/350D DIGITAL, EOS DIGITAL REBEL/300D DIGITAL - \2: The initial reset time varies depending on the camera used.